Ativi/msvsdasms/README.md

       - Open_pdks
       - Align Tool
    3. Lab - Creating an inverter schematic in Xschem
+      - Creation of Layout using inverter schematic in layout tool MAGIC

 ###  Install Oracle virtual box with Ubuntu 22.04 LTS